 Make your resume education section count.

-See this college graduate resume sample:
+See this recent graduate resume sample:

 College Graduate Resume Example—Education